Project Nahma – Phase 1

 Bedroom window with a view to fireplace wall

-Catwalk connecting pathway to living spaces
+Crossover connecting two separate living spaces

 A closer look at the expansive fireplace wall